Esri/inspire_open_data/Templates/README.md

 # Streamlined fGDB and hosted Feature layer templates

 What can you do with the INSPIRE Esri GDB Alternative Encodings?
 Create streamlined INSPIRE data with these templates!
 Streamlined INSPIRE templates are a way to make creating INSPIRE data easier.
-They give you a well structured container (or "target" dataset) for you can load your source data.
+They give you a well structured container (or "target" dataset) into which you can load your source data.

 We have created a handful of templates to help get you started.
 This repository welcomes contributions of additional templates following the model transformation rules.